 Here are 11 things to do in Mallorca:

 Visit Bellver Castle – this gothic-style castle, located 3 kilometers (1.8 miles) from the center of Palma, is one of the few circular castles in Europe.
-Originally, it was built for the kings of Majorca but later used as military prison.
+Originally, it was built for the kings of Majorca but was later used as a military prison.
 Once you bought an entry ticket you can walk around and inside at your own pace.